 Founded in 1898 our School has over one hundred years of research experience, leading to outstanding impact from our research - including pioneering work on switched-reluctance drives, microwave network analysers, filters and semiconductor devices, ultrasonic aids for the blind and partially sighted, and most recently, the Terahertz quantum cascade laser, bio-sensors and energy-efficient communications networks.

-We have an outstanding international reputation for the quality of our research, and we are ranked number one in the UK for the quality of our research according to the latest Research Assessment Exercise (RAE).
+The School has consistently achieved the very best ratings in the UK government research assessments.
 Our strategy is to focus our research activity on those areas where we are recognised as internationally excellent and world leading.

 Our high research ratings enable us to attract the best academic staff, researchers and students and to invest in state-of-the-art facilities that include MBE, E-beam lithography, high frequency and THz measurement laboratories and communications network test beds.